wrf/genomeGTFtools/README.md

 ![nidogen_full_prots.png](https://github.com/wrf/genomeGTFtools/blob/master/test_data/nidogen_full_prots.png)

 To view exon structure from a GFF file on a 3D protein structure, see instructions at my [PDBcolor repo](https://github.com/wrf/pdbcolor#gene-structure).

-## repeat2gtf
-From scaffolds or masked contigs, generate a feature for each long repeat of N's or n's (or any other arbitrary letter or pattern).
-The most obvious application is to make a track for gaps, which is the default behavior.
-The search is a regular expression, so could be any other simple repeat as well - CACA, CAG (glutamine repeats).

-  `repeat2gtf.py scaffolds.fasta > scaffolds_gaps.gtf`

-## pal2gtf
-Convert palindromic repeats from the [EMBOSS program palindrome](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/palindrome.html) into GTF features.
-This was meant for mitochondrial genomes, but could potentially be whole nuclear genomes.

 ## blast2gff
 This was a strategy to convert blast hits into gene models.
 The direction of the blast hit and the grouping of blast hits in the same region is most indicative of a gene (though possibly pseudogenes as well).
 In general, blasting all human proteins against the target genome can find many proteins even in distantly related organisms.
 Repeated domains or very common domains (like ATP binding for kinases) will show up all over the place, so limiting the `-max_target_seqs` is advisable.